projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 ---------------------------

-In the virtualization architecture, the IOC Device Model (DM) is responsible for communication between the UOS and IOC firmware.
+In the virtualization architecture, the IOC Device Model (DM) is responsible for communication between the User VM and IOC firmware.
 The IOC DM communicates with several native CBC char devices and a PTY device.
 The native CBC char devices only include ``/dev/cbc-lifecycle``, ``/dev/cbc-signals``, and ``/dev/cbc-raw0`` - ``/dev/cbc-raw11``.
 Others